bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Minotaur - Endurance
 				- [ ] Lost in the Labyrinth (passive)
 					- [ ] Destroy 15 more Labyrinth Walls to escape.
 There is no ante.
+						- [ ] Show amount remaining in both tooltip and on coin as number.
+						- [ ] Whenever a coin is destroyed (in game.gd) - if this passive is active, we check if the destroyed coin is a Labyrinth Wall and, if so, decrement it by 1.
+If zero, destroy both this and minotaur and advance the round.
+						- [ ] ensure passive coins don't recharge naturally.
 					- [ ] Labyrinth Walls (3 copies, start with one of each) (can be destroyed by souls, but the price is unrealistically high - you will not win just doing this)
 						- [ ] Heads - Destroy this and spawn a random Labyrinth Walls.
 						- [ ] Tails - Make this Unlucky.